KenKundert/fvi/README.rst

 -v, --vim             open files in vim rather than gvim -W, --warn            do not suppress warnings about directories and binary files -h, --help            show help message and exit

-Use -- to terminate the command line options.
-Any thing that follows -- is treated as a pattern or filename.
-You can search for patterns that start with - by preceding the pattern with --.

 Installation